hackclub/blot/docs/assembly/ASSEMBLY.md

 ![PXL_20240710_173838750.jpg](./assets/PXL_20240710_173838750.jpg)

-Flip the machine upside down and use the remaing two T-nuts to attach the motor mount.
+Flip the machine upside down and use the remaining two T-nuts to attach the motor mount.

 ![PXL_20240616_224208232.jpg](./assets/PXL_20240616_224208232.jpg)